 There is a lot of interest in OTT among corporate marketers who see it as a fresh, new conduit to current and future clients.
 But when it comes to taking action, the tendency is to either assign the task to an already overworked staff, or to back-burner it alltogether, waiting to see what the “other guys” do.
 Frankly, neither makes sense.
 OTT is rapidly becoming a powerful force and it requires advanced planning and a highly organized set of processes.

 So, if you are interested in building an OTT channel – and you should be – it is important that you bring on the proper advisors from the very start.
 Someone who can advise on:

 - Developing a capital budget and ongoing operational budget

 - Identifying the physical and geographic location for the network

 - Determining the type of content you want to produce – live programming, video-on-demand or both

 - Identifying and building the production and technical team

 Again, don’t assume your in-house A/V people can build and run your channel.
 You are building a network and producing content that requires a long-term strategy.

 Today’s consumers are savvy and demanding.
 You need to produce the type of quality content they expect, or you will be wasting your money and jeopardizing your reputation.

-Broadcast Management Group is a pioneer in content development, broadcast technology and production.
+Broadcast Management Group is a pioneer in creative services, system integration and live production.
 We’re out in front of the curve and actively working with organizations ready to tap into the power of OTT.
 Let us know when you are ready to bring OTT to your audience.